 Should you invest in cryptocurrency?
-At the end of the day, only you can decide whether you are ready to invest in crypto and try something new — or whether you just want to stay the course and invest in stocks, bonds and other mainstream investment options.
+At the end of the day, only you can decide whether you are ready to invest in crypto and try something new — or whether you just want to stay the course and invest in stocks, bonds, and other mainstream investment options.

 If you decide to dive into cryptocurrency, I suggest spending some time learning about the types of digital currencies out there, how each one works, and the level of risk each one presents.
-There is no “right” or “wrong” way to invest into cryptocurrencies like Bitcoin and Ethereum, but you should make sure every decision you make is an informed one.
+There is no “right” or “wrong” way to invest in cryptocurrencies like Bitcoin and Ethereum, but you should make sure every decision you make is an informed one.